Chromium99/Planterbox/README.md

 ## Meet the Founding Farmers

-  Team Leader - Carlos Rodriguez(https://github.com/Chromium99), crodrig053@citymail.cuny.edu.
+  Team Leader - [Carlos Rodriguez](https://github.com/Chromium99), crodrig053@citymail.cuny.edu.

   Welcome to Planterbox.
 My name is Carlos Rodriguez and I am the Team Leader for this project.
 I will be taking responsibility for guiding the project process as well as ensuring that our team is cohesive and on task.

-  Techsmith - MD Omit(https://github.com/md-mazharul), momit000@citymail.cuny.edu
+  Techsmith - [MD Omit](https://github.com/md-mazharul), momit000@citymail.cuny.edu

   Hello, my name is Md Mazharul Islam Omit and as the techsmith, I will ensure the project fulfill the requirements and I am committed to delivering a flawless project, ensuring it runs smoothly without any bugs.

-  Systems Savvy - Kenny Zhu(https://github.com/kzhu002), kzhu002@citymail.cuny.edu
+  Systems Savvy - [Kenny Zhu](https://github.com/kzhu002), kzhu002@citymail.cuny.edu

   Hello, my name is Kenny and as the spec leader, I will ensure the project's success by creating clear, detailed documentation and analyzing potential risks.
 This will enable us to work efficiently and seamlessly on developing this project.